 What are five ways to implement cyber threat intelligence?

 You can use cyber threat intelligence for threat assessment, threat analysis, cyber security measures, fraud prevention, and to create security roadmaps for your firm on an executive level.

 While there are several types of intelligence cycles and different intelligence types, like operational and tactical intelligence, most of it is targeted at guiding the decision process for cybersecurity experts.
 Using these tools, they get the intelligence that needs to be addressed immediately.
 They have all the information about the problem, which helps address the situation with the right solutions.

 The process takes raw data from internal and external sources, primarily focusing on data transfers going in and out of the network, and processes its evaluations as actionable intelligence.
 It is important to use updated versions of the best threat intelligence tools to stay one step ahead of cybercriminals.

 Here is a more detailed look into the five ways you can use cyber threat intelligence to protect a business better:

-Some organisations do not utilise the precious data they gather from threat assessments, which ultimately provides no real value.
-It is essential to utilise threat intelligence systems to their fullest rather than just focusing on collecting data with SIEM tools or firewalls.
+Some organizations do not utilize the precious data they gather from threat assessments, which ultimately provides no real value.
+It is essential to utilize threat intelligence systems to their fullest rather than just focusing on collecting data with SIEM tools or firewalls.
 If you want to learn more about SIEM tools in cyber security, check out this guide here!